Welland retirement homes

 While long-term care homes receive government funding from the Ministry of Health and Long-Term Care (MOHLTC), according to the Ontario Retirement Communities Association (ORCA), all other Ontario retirement communities do not receiving funding.

 Find help understanding the costs of retirement home living, consult our retirement cost calculator.
+You can also learn more about tax credits, benefits, and other sources of money in our look at how to pay for a retirement home.

 Medical and safety services for Welland seniors